xKatyJane/Weather_app/README.md

 To use the app you need to obtain a free API key from tomorrow.io.
 You can register here: https://app.tomorrow.io/signin

-You can save your credentials into a JSON file, using "apikey" as a key:
+You can save your credentials in a JSON file, using "apikey" as a key:

 <code style="color : #00acc1">{ "apikey" : "......................." }</code>

-Replace the path to the JSON file with credentials in line 60 of the main.py file.
+Replace the path to the JSON file in line 60 of the main.py, by linking your file with credentials.

-Once the file is replaced, you can run the main.py script and that will open the app.
+Once the file is replaced, you can run the main.py script.

 ## Screenshots